docsastests/docsastests.github.io/_posts/2024-08-10-ci-with-github-actions.md

 categories: tutorial ci cd github github-actions doc-detective
 ---

+> August 10, 2024: Updated the tutorial to use the [Doc Detective GitHub Action](https://github.com/marketplace/actions/doc-detective).

 Adding Doc Detective into a CI/CD pipeline to run tests whenever changes occur in a repository is easy and gives you a flexible and powerful tech doc toolchain.
 In this guide, we’ll walk through setting up a basic Docs as Code pipeline using the venerable Jekyll static site generator, set up some simple doc detective tests, and put together scripts for a CI/CD pipeline using Github Actions to demonstrate how to automatically test your docs off of each update.

 ## Prerequisites